alastairs/codebork.com/_posts/2020-05-15-Listen-to-what-your-tests-are-mocking.md

 ---
 title: A Complete Guide to Testing Your Software, Part 2
 author: Alastair Smith
 category: testing
 created: 1589571968
+published: 1592757867
 tags:
         - testing
         - craft
         - TDD
         - design
         - ports and adapters
 ---

 ## <small><i>or, Listen to what your tests are mocking</i></small>

-You might remember from [last time](/testing/2020/04/26/complete-guide-testing-your-software-part-1.html) that we briefly covered the concept of [Hexagonal Architecture](https://en.wikipedia.org/wiki/Hexagonal_architecture_(software)), or "ports and adapters" as it's sometimes otherwise known, in the context of using mocks and stubs to resolve some of the pain of integrated tests.
-The "mocks mocking you" meme is a vein well-tapped at this point, so I wanted to come at it from a slightly different angle: listening to the tests we write, for what they're telling us about our design.
-Let's take a look at an example:
+You might remember from [last time](/testing/2020/04/26/complete-guide-testing-your-software-part-1.html) that we briefly covered the concept of [Hexagonal Architecture](<https://en.wikipedia.org/wiki/Hexagonal_architecture_(software)>), or "ports and adapters" as it's sometimes otherwise known, in the context of using mocks and stubs to resolve some of the pain of integrated tests.
+I wanted to come at the problem from a slightly different angle for this blog post: listening to the tests we write, for what they're telling us about our design.
+Let's take a look at an example in C#:

 ```csharp
 public class Recorder